elburb/dn42regsrv/API.md

 ```

-## GET /api/registry/<type>?match
+## GET /api/registry/&lt;type&gt;?match

 Returns a JSON object listing all objects for the matched types.

 Keys for the returned object are registry types, the value for each type is an
 array of object names

-If the match parameter is provided, the <type> is substring matched against
+If the match parameter is provided, the &lt;type&gt; is substring matched against
 all registry types, otherwise an exact type name is required.

 A special type of '*' returns all types and objects in the registry.